SAP/terraform-provider-btp/docs/data-sources/directory.md

 	 - `PROCESSING_FAILED` The processing operations failed.
 	 - `DELETION_FAILED` The delete operation failed, and the entity was not deleted.
 	 - `MOVE_FAILED` Entity could not be moved to a different location.
-	 - `MIGRATING` Migrating entity from NEO to CF.
+	 - `MIGRATING` Migrating entity from Neo to Cloud Foundry.
 - `subdomain` (String) Applies only to directories that have the user authorization management feature enabled.
 The subdomain is part of the path used to access the authorization tenant of the directory.